-- Policy 1b: Encourage pedestrian accessibility by providing safe, secure and desirable pedestrian routes. - Policy 3b: Sidewalks must be constructed on all streets within Happy Valley (with construction or reconstruction projects).
-All schools, parks, public facilities and retail areas shall have direct access to a sidewalk. - Policy 3c: Bicycle and pedestrian plans shall be developed which link to existing and planned recreational trails. - Policy 3g: Improve pedestrian access to transit as service demands increase in the future. - Policy 3h: Persue the expansion of the regional and local trail system with new development. - Policy 3i: Implement regional alternative mode share targets to reduce the reliance on single-occupancy vehicles. - Policy 3j: Neighborhoods shall be connected to minimize out of direction travel for pedestrians and bicycles.
-This is achieved with a well developed local street system and off-street trail system. - Policy 4b: Safe and secure routes to schools shall be designated for each school and any new residential project shall identify the safe path to school for children. - Policy 4c: Safe and secure pedestrian and bikeways shall be designed between parks and other activity centers in Happy Valley. - Policy 6a: Design and construct transportation facilities to meet the requirements of the Americans with Disabilities Act.
+- Policy 3b: Require the construction of sidewalks on all streets within Happy Valley unless a variance is approved by the City due to environmental constraints.
+All schools, parks, public facilities and retail areas shall have direct access to a sidewalk. - Policy 3c: Develop bicycle and pedestrian plans which link to existing and planned recreational trails - Policy 3g: Improve pedestrian access to transit as service demands increase in the future. - Policy 3h: Pursue the expansion of the regional and local trail system with new development. - Policy 3i: Implement regional alternative mode share targets to reduce the reliance on single-occupancy vehicles. - Policy 3j: Require pedestrian and bicycle connections between neighborhoods to minimize out of direction travel.
+This is achieved with a well developed local street system and off-street trail system.